razmi0/My_lib/README.md

 ### Functions

-**removeFalsy** - Recursively remove falsy values except 0 and false from any type.
-Trim strings and remove empty strings.
-Return false if all values are falsy.
+**removeFalsy** - Recursively remove falsy values from any types of data, including nested objects and arrays.
+It also removes empty strings and trims strings.
+It returns false if the data is empty after removing falsy values.